latest nhpb_banner 1__compressed

 Assistance programs in Pittsburgh and Allegheny County Pennsylvania.

-Charities also offer free stuff. in addition to the food or meals from pantries, there is everything from Christmas gifts for kids to back to school supply assistance programs furniture banks and more.
+Charities also offer free stuff.
+In addition to the food or meals from pantries, there is everything from Christmas gifts for kids to back to school supply assistance programs furniture banks and more.
 Most of the resources are combined with job training services (both paid and internship) as well as basic financial literacy workshops.

 • Utility and heating bill assistance - This program will help low-income families apply for and receive grants from the $1 Energy Fund and also Duquesne Light and Columbia Gas Customer Assistance Programs each year.
 Cash grants provided, which only go to current utility customers, can run as high as $1,000.
-They also can apply for crisis grants of up to $400, which are for those who lack heating service due to their service being shut off or disconnected.

 Contact them at 412-487-6316.
 They are located at 1975 Ferguson Rd. in Allison Park, 416 Lincoln Ave. in Pittsburgh, or the office c/o Allegheny General Hospital, Suburban Campus, located at 100 S. Jackson Ave., 2 South, Pittsburgh, PA .

 Urban League of Greater Pittsburgh provides a number of services.
 One of them is emergency rental assistance and cash grants as part of the Housing Assistance Program.
 It is for those families facing eviction or the risk of becoming homeless.
 Funds may be used for paying security deposits or first months rent.
-Other programs provide early childhood and youth development, education, health advocacy, hunger services, employment and job training.
-610 Wood Street, Pittsburgh, Pennsylvania 15222, call 412-227-4805.
-Learn more on the Urban League of Pittsburgh.
+There is also mortgage relief programs and homebuying services in Allegheny County.

-A major focus is on employment and breaking barriers to poverty.
+• A major focus is on employment and breaking barriers to poverty.
 Whether a minority, women, male, or anyone seeking new skills or a job, various agencies (such as the Urban League) and government agencies assist.
 Read about everything including jobs that can be done as a side hustle, free IT or computer training, workforce centers and more.

-Welfare Justice Project will help people apply for government assistance and welfare benefits including food stamps.
-It will help individuals file taxes, understand the welfare system, and assist individuals and families with accessing summer food and other child nutrition programs.
-The agency will also work with individuals that are having problems with the Department of Public Welfare.
+• The agency will also work with individuals that are having problems with the Department of Public Welfare.
 They are a non-profit public policy advocacy organization that helps people understand the welfare system and their rights.
-16 Terminal Way Pittsburgh, Pennsylvania 15219, (412) 431-8960
+Location is 317 E Carson St, Pittsburgh, PA 15219, call (412) 431-8960

 Association of Churches of Allegheny County - Apply for help from the faith based charity known as AVAC.
 Access free gasoline vouchers, grants that can help pay rent, heating and utility payment assistance.
 There are also free hot meals as well as emergency free food.
 The agency may also have clothing and shoe vouchers, referrals to charities, bus passes, prescriptions and health care.
 Dial 724-226-0606, or find help from Allegheny Valley Association of Churches.